hecrp/LLM-train-monitor/README.md

 - sysinfo: For system and process information
 - nvml-wrapper: For NVIDIA GPU monitoring
 - clap: For building the CLI interface
+- crossterm: For terminal UI
+- regex: For parsing log files (testing)

 ## License